Phenomenology of bond and flux orders in kagome metals: Conclusion

 We use a Landau analysis to study the interplay of the two orders.
 The different types of flux and bond order lead to differences in the third order term in the Landau theory as well as differences in the coupling to the magnetic field.
 We construct the phase diagrams for different types of coupled flux and bond order.
 Depending on the type of order, the two order parameters corresponding to flux and bond order may appear separately or always in unison.

-By synthesizing various experimental results and comparing to the Landau theory phase diagrams, we are able to deduce that the most likely candidate is a tri-hexagonal or Star of David bond order with a subsidiary $C_2$-preserving flux order.
+By synthesizing various experimental results and comparing to the Landau theory phase diagrams, we are able to deduce that the most likely candidate is a tri-hexagonal or Star of David bond order with a subsidiary $C_2$-preserving flux order. \\ \\ \textbf{Note added:} After completion of our work, a new experimental preprint appeared \cite{xing2023optical}, which also supports the irrep combination $F_1$ with $F_2'$ for the in-plane ordering in the material RbV$_3$Sb$_5$. \\ \\